Sunday, February 18, 2007

 "The sky is a solid grey overcast as our heavily laden Tornado claws into the air.
 Immediately after we takeoff, I clean up the aircraft and sweep the wings fully aft.
 Then I turn on the autopilot in waypoint track mode, with a ride height of 200 feet.
 Hopefully, this will make us invisible to enemy Early Warning Radars, since they can vector fighters to hunt us down if they spot us.
 I also engage the autothrottle and set the speed to 475 knots."

 "As planned, Sean immediately arms the ALARM missiles in Direct mode.
-In this mode, we will be able to immediately fire on any AAA and SAM
+In this mode, we will be able to immediately fire on any AAA and SAM in front of our aircraft that lock us up."

 "We have an uneventful flight until we approach our first target, waypoint X. Apparently the target is defended by a SAM and an AAA.
 As they lock us up, I immediately launch an ALARM and switch on ECM.
 Just before the ALARM destroys the SAM vehicle, it manages to launch a missile at us.
 The missile is IR-guided so I prepare myself to dump flares.
 We only carry 28 flare bundles, so I have to wait until the missile proximity klaxon to go off before I drop a flare.
 Meanwhile, after the first ALARM hits, I launch a second missile at the AAA site.
 The flare I drop fools the missile launched at us and we get away unscathed."